-Flint, Michigan Residents Sue USA for $722 Million
+Flint, Michigan, Residents Sue USA for $722 Million

 After asking the EPA to investigate, in October 2014, Burgess says in the complaint, she received an email from EPA representative Jennifer Crooks, who tried to assuage her fears and said the water quality problems were temporary.

-“(T)he Flint River water is a different quality than the Lake Huron raw water, and requires additional treatment to ensure an acceptable quality drinking water,” Crooks wrote, according to the complaint.
-She added: “MDEQ is aware of the multiple complaints from citizens and is working closely with the Flint Water Department to ensure the distribution system and the water treatment processes work more efficiently and more effectively.”
+“The Flint River water is a different quality than the Lake Huron raw water, and requires additional treatment to ensure an acceptable quality drinking water,” Crooks wrote, according to the complaint.
+Using the abbreviation for the Michigan Department of Environmental Quality, she added: “MDEQ is aware of the multiple complaints from citizens and is working closely with the Flint Water Department to ensure the distribution system and the water treatment processes work more efficiently and more effectively.”

 Burgess says she did not hear from the EPA again until April 2016, when she was contacted by investigators.
 She says an EPA agent told her then that more than 120 complaints about the water had not yet been addressed.